 What is Active Investing?

 Active investing involves a hands-on approach to portfolio management, where investors or fund managers actively select investments and make decisions based on market research, analysis, and forecasts.
 The goal of active investing is to outperform the market or a specific benchmark index by identifying undervalued stocks or securities with the potential for growth.
+Active investing can take two primary forms:

 - Actively Managed Funds: These are investment funds, such as mutual funds or hedge funds, where professional fund managers make investment decisions on behalf of investors.
 The fund managers aim to generate returns that exceed the market or a specific benchmark by actively buying and selling securities based on their research and analysis.
 According to the S&P Dow Jones Indices SPIVA Report, a significant percentage of actively managed funds underperform their benchmarks over the long term.